aiotrope/syz-G/client/src/assets/docs.md

 ### Authenticated user account

 Authenticated users can **update** their username, email, bio info and avatar.
 Can also `delete` their account.
-Only the `req.user` that has reference to or created the object can update and delete their `Post` and `Comment`.
+Only the `req.user` that has reference to or created the object can update and delete their `posts` and `comments`.

 #### Username, email, bio update